The Map

 - Remove — clear the pin from the map.

 While the Navigate screen is showing, the same menu adds Set as Target so you can retarget the compass at the dropped point.
-Dropping a pin is also the starting point for a coordinate projection.

-Saved locations
+Saved Locations

 Choosing Save Location from a dropped pin opens the Save Location screen: give the spot a name and fine-tune its position with the coordinate picker (the same picker used for waypoints, with selectable coordinate formats).
 Saved spots collect under More › Saved Locations, where each row shows the name and coordinates with a count badge on the list.
 Each row’s … menu offers Share and Copy Coordinates — handy for trailheads, parking spots or anywhere you’ll want to find again.